codeforamerica/ohana-api-admin/README.md

 To see the actual tests, browse through the [spec](https://github.com/codeforamerica/ohana-api-admin/tree/master/spec) directory.

+The tests will take around 3 to 5 minutes to run.
+Note that a browser window will open during the integration tests as some of them use the Selenium web driver.

 ## Contributing

 In the spirit of open source software, **everyone** is encouraged to help improve this project.